SAP-samples/cloud-extension-graph-sample/documentation/mission/Demo Script/README.md

 # Execute Example Scenario

-The sceanrio is of creation of a new Business Partner in the SAP S/4HANA system.
+The scenario is of creation of a new Business Partner in the SAP S/4HANA system.

 ## Creation of a Business Partner in the SAP S/4HANA Cloud Backend